Degenerating Hodge structure of one-parameter family of Calabi-Yau threefolds: Mirror Symmetry

-where $\lambda=1$ if $\deg{X^\vee}$ is even and $=-1/2$ otherwise.
+where $\lambda=1$ if $\deg{X^\vee}$ is even and $=-\frac{1}{2}$ otherwise.
 This observation was first made in \cite{CdOGP}.
 Although it is conjectural in general, it remains true for a large class of Calabi--Yau threefold, for example, those listed in \cite[Table 1]{vEvS}. \begin{Prop} Assume the relation (\ref{sympl_basis}).
 Then the normalized matrix (\ref{norm_N}) of $N=\log{T}$ and the normalized period matrix (\ref{norm_pm}) of the LHF are determined by

-\end{Prop} \begin{proof} The monodromy matrix of $[\omega_3,\omega_2,\omega_1,\omega_0]^T$ is readily available.
-We rewrite it with respect to the symplectic basis to obtain $N$.
+\end{Prop} \begin{proof} The monodromy matrix of $[\omega_3,\omega_2,\omega_1,\omega_0]^T$ can easily read from the normalization condition (\ref{normalized sols}).
+It is not hard to rewrite it with respect to the symplectic basis to obtain $N$.
 The LHF is obtained in a similar manner. \end{proof} Therefore we see that the LMHS reflects the topological invariants of the mirror threefold.
-With this topological interpretation, the integrality condition (\ref{abef}) is explained by the Riemann--Roch theorem.
+With this topological interpretation, for instance, the integrality condition (\ref{abef}) is explained by the Riemann--Roch theorem.